Council Tax Reduction Scheme consultation 2024/25

 The council continues to find itself in a challenging financial position.
 The budget agreed by the council in February 2023 was done so on the basis that the Council Tax Reduction scheme would be reviewed for working aged people.
 This was to make a saving of around £3 million after collection rates and monies collected on behalf of Avon Fire Authority and Police and Crime Commissioner for Avon and Somerset are considered.

-If you need the survey in an alternative format or translation, please contact the Consultation and Engagement Team at consultation@bristol.gov.uk or by calling 0117 922 2848.
+People could request the information as a paper version, Braille, audio, another language or other alternative format by contacting the Consultation and Engagement Team at consultation@bristol.gov.uk or by calling 0117 922 2848.

 Bristol City Council currently provides a Council Tax Reduction scheme that helps people on a low-income with up to 100% of their Council Tax costs.
 This has been done despite the reduction in government funding since the scheme was introduced in 2013 and wider financial challenges to the council since then.
 Bristol City Council has been one of the few authorities not to reduce support since 2013.